LUMIA-Group/ConceptLM/README.md

 This repository contains the official implementation of **ConceptLM** and **Next-Concept-Prediction (NCP)**,

-- [x] Release ConceptLM models (The largest Pythia and Llama model are released)
+- [x] Release ConceptLM models (The largest Pythia and Llama models are released)
 - [x] Release test code
-- [ ] Release all models, we are going to release all our trained models and training curves
+- [ ] Release all models, including ablation studies, analyses, and their training curves
 - [ ] Release training code
 - [ ] ...